PNZ-lab/Gene_Expression_Scanner/README.md

 2. Searching the CCLE cell line dataset for gene-to-gene correlations and contrast gene expression to clinical parameters.
 3. Searching our own cell line proteomics for gene-to-gene correlations.

-Sidenote: Some of the functionalities of this script can rely on KTC_functions.py to define a set of genes.
-This script supports you simply defining them by yourself, but if you want this functionality (e.g. Querying MSigDB for gene sets) - you can find KTC_functions.py on this GitHub.

 ## Section 1 - Description
 This is for the human reading the script itself to parse the ambition and use behind it.